swaptacular/swpt_accounts/protocol.rst

 committed_amount : int64
    The amount that should be transferred.
-This MUST be a non-negative number, which MUST NOT exceed the value of the ``sender_locked_amount`` field in the corresponding `PreparedTransfer`_ message (it MAY be smaller though).
+This MUST be a non-negative number which MUST NOT exceed the value of the ``sender_locked_amount`` field in the corresponding `PreparedTransfer`_ message.
 A ``0`` signifies that the transfer MUST be dismissed.

 transfer_message : string
    TODO: